Can Parylene Be Layered?

 @ 8:00 AM

 Multilayer conformal coatings are advantageous in resolving diffusion or stability issues.
-A vast amount of knowledge is available in the literature about the use of multilayered stacks of Parylene and stacks making use of different intermediate materials such as metals and so on.
-Mostly, use of Multiple layers of Parylene C was commonly reported for Medical Implants .
+A vast amount of knowledge is available in the literature about the use of multilayered stacks of parylene and stacks making use of different intermediate materials such as metals and so on.
+Use of multiple layers of parylene C was most commonly reported for medical implants .

 Figure 1 (a) Schematic of a water droplet on a Parylene C surface (b) Photograph of a water droplet on the Parylene C film .